bees-hive/elegant-git/README.md

 - `command-synopsis` prints a `usage` statement (line length is limited to 80 characters)
 - `command-description` prints a command description (line length is limited to 80 characters)
 - `default` executes given command

+### Development environment
+The following tools are needed for successful development:
+- Docker >= 19.03.2 is used for running tests
+- Python 3.x is needed for documentation previews
+- Elegant Git automates testing process and documentation generation

 ### Coding rules
 We enforce having a consistent implementation by following the next strict rules: